djcp/yubitoggle/README.md

 - Run `yubitoggle` If all goes well, your yubikey will be enabled / disabled.
 - You can run `DEBUG=1 yubitoggle` to get some basic debugging info.

+## Known issues

+- This only works for a single yubikey.

 ## See also

 - [yubiswitch for linux](https://github.com/gsstark/yubiswitch-for-linux)